swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/marketplace/select-template-and-send-a-message.rst

 Before you choose a template and send a message, make sure you have completed the following:

--  Read the Collaboration Solution Overview
+-  Read the Collaboration Extension Overview

--  Installed and configured the Collaboration Solution
+-  Installed and configured the Collaboration Extension

 -  Configured any Slack or Teams webhooks, if needed

 -  Configured the settings asset for your selected Email_Medium

--  Created and configured the Collaboration Solution template(s)
+-  Created and configured the Collaboration Extension template(s)

--  Optional: Installed and configured the SOC Solution and Case and Incident Management (CIM) application (see
-   `SOC Solution <soc-solution.rst>`__ for details)
+-  Optional: Installed and configured the SOC Solution and Case and Incident Management (CIM) application (see `SOC Solutions Bundle <soc-solutions-bundle.htm>`__ for details)

-**Note**: Installing and configuring the SOC solution is *not* a requirement.
+**Note**: Installing and configuring the SOC Solutions Bundle is *not* a requirement.

-Examples in this section use the SOC Solution and CIM app for reference, so this solution and application are needed to follow along with the documentation.
+Examples in this section use the SOC Solutions Bundle and CIM app for reference, so this solution and application are needed to follow along with the documentation.
 Great!
 Now you are ready to select the desired template and send a message.

 #.
-Navigate to WORKSPACES and click **SOC Solution**.
+Navigate to WORKSPACES and click **SOC Solutions**.

 |image1|